cjohansen/portfolio/README.md

   {:config {:css-paths ["/myapp/custom.css"]}})
 ```

 Add as many CSS files as you like.
+If you run Portfolio with figwheel-main, CSS
+files will automatically reloaded when changed.

 ### Custom Canvas HTML